Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-The right panels of \citefig{fig:nsub_dmbg} show the corresponding angular distributions as a function of the line-of-sight angle $\psi$, and also show the results obtained with a broader resolution angle of $\theta_{\rm r}=1^\circ$, as well as the impact of changing the mass slope $\alpha$ (1.9 or 2) and the minimal virial mass ($10^{-10}$ or $10^{-4}$~\msun)---the shaded areas correspond to the 68\% and 95\% statistical uncertainties, and are derived according to \citeeq{eq:n_unc}.
+The right panels of \citefig{fig:nsub_dmbg} show the corresponding angular distributions as functions of the line-of-sight angle $\psi$.
+They also show the results obtained with a broader resolution angle of $\theta_{\rm r}=1^\circ$, as well as the impact of changing the mass slope $\alpha$ (1.9 or 2) and the minimal virial mass ($10^{-10}$ or $10^{-4}$~\msun)---the shaded areas correspond to the 68\% and 95\% statistical uncertainties, and are derived according to \citeeq{eq:n_unc}.
 It appears from these angular projections that in both NFW and cored Galactic halos, potentially visible subhalos for $\theta_{\rm r}=0.1^\circ$ are concentrated in a ring about the GC extending up to $\psi\sim 50^\circ$ with a peak around $\psi\sim 30^\circ$ (reddish curves).
-It also appears that a larger resolution angle of $\theta_{\rm r}=1^\circ$ drastically changes this angular distribution (blueish curves) due to two different effects: (i) as seen from \citeeq{eq:jmin_dmbg}, the sensitivity degrades simply as the detector integrates more background photons; (ii) changing the resolution angle allows bigger (hence intrinsically more luminous) subhalos to become point sources, and bigger subhalos are more suppressed by gravitational tides in the central Galactic regions.
+It also appears that a larger resolution angle of $\theta_{\rm r}=1^\circ$ drastically changes this angular distribution (blueish curves) due to two different effects: (i) as seen from \citeeq{eq:jmin_dmbg}, the sensitivity degrades simply as the detector integrates more background photons; (ii) changing the resolution angle allows bigger (hence intrinsically more luminous) subhalos to become point sources, and bigger subhalos are more efficiently destroyed by gravitational tides in the central Galactic regions.
 As an outcome, increasing the angular window for individual subhalo searches has the effect of shifting the angular distribution to much larger values of $\psi$ (larger latitude, longitude, or both)---with a very flattened peak now around $\psi\sim 70^\circ$.
 The precise angular distribution of visible subhalos strongly depends on that of the diffuse background.
-The latter is affected by unresolved subhalos at large angles, which makes it important to include them in the background.
+The latter is affected by unresolved subhalos at large angles, which makes it important to include them as an additional background contribution.